Call for Training Projects for 2024 and Educational Leave (CPP)

 PEI: AMI-CMA SUPPORT (FOR INFORMATION)

-As part of the Training component of the I-site Excellence Program, financial assistance for the submission of France 2030 Call for Expressions of Interest "Skills and Jobs of the Future" projects for which the UM is the lead organization may be granted to projects that have not yet submitted a letter of intent, in particular for the hiring of a project manager or for the payment of a service.
+As part of the Training component of the Excellence I-site Programme, financial assistance for the submission of France 2030 Call for Expressions of Interest "Skills and jobs of the future" projects for which the UM is the lead structure may be granted to projects which have not yet been the subject of a letter of intent, in particular for the hiring of a project manager or for the payment of a service.

-We invite you to contact your UEI Directors if you wish to set up a project within this framework.
+We invite you to contact your UEI Directors if you wish to implement a project within this framework.

-As part of the Contract of Objectives, Means, and Performance (COMP), actions relating in particular to training on ecological transition and sustainable development (TEDS) have been approved.
-Within this framework, calls for projects (€400k) led by UEI directors will be proposed along two lines:
+Within the framework of the Objectives, Resources and Performance Contract (COMP), actions concerning, in particular, training on ecological transition and sustainable development (TEDS) have been approved.
+In this context, calls for projects (€400k) led by the Directors of the UEI (University Institutes of Technology), will be proposed along two lines:

-1) Installation of equipment and demonstrators related to ecological transition and sustainable development (TEDS);
+1) Installation of equipment, demonstrators related to the ecological transition and sustainable development (TEDS);

-2) Support for the creation of courses on ecological and societal transitions: This involves the creation of new courses within bachelor's or master's degree programs.
-The timeline for this call for proposals will be tightened to allow the new courses to start in September 2024.
+2) Support for the creation of pathways on ecological and societal transitions: This involves the creation of new pathways within Bachelor's or Master's degree programs.
+The timeline for this call for proposals will be shortened to allow the new pathways to begin in September 2024.

-We invite you to contact your UEI Directors if you wish to set up a project within this framework.
+We invite you to contact your UEI Directors if you wish to implement a project within this framework.

-We would also like to inform you that other support measures have been planned as part of the implementation of compulsory TEDS teaching units in the first cycle, as well as for raising awareness among the university community and training TEDS instructors.
+We would also like to inform you that other support arrangements have been planned as part of the implementation of mandatory TEDS modules in the first cycle, as well as for raising awareness within the university community and training trainers in TEDS.

-Winners of the TEDS (COMP) & TEDSEQUIP 2024 (COMP) TRAINING PROGRAM CALL FOR PROPOSALS
+Winners of the AAP FORMATION PARCOURS TEDS (COMP) & TEDSEQUIP 2024 (COMP) awards

 Project leaders: François MIRABEL & Guylain CLAMOUR